American Mammoth Jackstock

 The American Mammoth Jackstock is a breed of North American donkey, descended from large donkeys imported to the United States from about 1785.
-George Washington, with Henry Clay and others, bred for an ass that could be used to produce strong work mules.
-Washington was offering his jacks for stud service by 1788.
-Large breeds of asses were found in Kentucky by 1800.
+George Washington, with Henry Clay and others, bred for a large donkey that could be mated with horses to produce strong work mules.
+Washington was offering his jacks for stud service by 1788, while large donkeys were found in Kentucky by 1800.
 Breeds that influenced the Mammoth Jack include the Maltese, the Baudet du Poitou, the Andalusian, the Majorcan and the Catalan.